Chemistry (CHE)

 CHE 4273.
 Forensic Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 3214, CHE 3652, and CHE 3804 or CHE 4354 (Formerly CHE 3854).
+Prerequisite: A grade of "C-" or better in CHE 2214, CHE 3652, and CHE 3804 or CHE 4354 (formerly CHE 3854).
 Application of chemical analyses with real world and legal implications.
 Topics include statistics, sample handling and preparation, analysis of drugs, combustion products, inks and paints, and colors and colorants.
 The use of spectrometric and chromatographic instrumentation in the separation, identification, and quantitation of compounds in chemical systems will be developed.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4443.
 Green Chemistry.
 (3-0) 3 Credit Hours.